david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 1451 in ppsx, it is written that modify the code but not to copy the whole repo.cs file.

-1531 created ICategoryRepository.cs, and edited it as instructed
+1531 created ICategoryRepository.cs, and edited it as instructed implement interface and updated     public void update's code
+1536 ran the project and it ran withour error,